david-beauchesne/FoodWeb-MultiStressors/fwms.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~ -->

-Based on their trophic position, the most vulnerable species in the Northern St. Lawrence are large predators that are never or rarely resources themselves such large demersal fish (*i.e.* demersals, atlantic cod and greenland halibut; Figure \ref{scoreTable}).
+Based on their trophic position, the most vulnerable species in the Northern St. Lawrence are large predators that are never or rarely resources themselves, such large demersal fish (*i.e.* demersals, atlantic cod and greenland halibut; Figure \ref{scoreTable}).
 These species largely appear to be both weak entry points and biotic amplifiers